Solomon's Temple: Molten Sea

 Also outside the temple were 10 lavers, each of which held "forty baths" (1 Kings 7:38), resting on portable holders made of bronze, provided with wheels, and ornamented with figures of lions, cherubim, and palm-trees.
 The author of the books of the Kings describes their minute details with great interest (1 Kings 7:27–37).
 Josephus reported that the vessels in the Temple were composed of orichalcum covered in gold in Antiquities of the Jews.

 Worship

-During the United Monarchy the Temple was dedicated to Yahweh, the God of Israel.
-From the reign of King Manasseh until King Josiah, Baal and "the host of heaven" were also worshipped there.
+During the United Monarchy, the Temple was dedicated to Yahweh, the God of Israel.
+From the reign of King Manasseh of Judah until King Josiah, Baal and "the host of heaven" were also worshipped there.